 Dental fillings are an ideal solution to repair minor cavities.
 The decayed portion of your tooth will be removed and replaced by a white composite filling.
 Due to the potential health risks associated with amalgam fillings, our dentists prefer to use dental fillings made of porcelain or composite resin.
 These fillings are highly durable and deliver beautiful, natural looking results.

-Porcelain inlays and onlays are an ideal option if the decayed portion of your tooth is too large for a dental filling, but not quite large enough to require a dental crown.
-Porcelain inlays are used to repair damage within the cusps of your teeth.
-Porcelain onlays are used when the damage extends beyond one cusp.
+Porcelain inlays and onlays are an ideal option if the decayed portion of your tooth is too large for a dental filling, but not quite large enough to require a dental crown. inlays are for repairing damage within the cusps of your teeth.
+Porcelain Onlays are for when the damage extends beyond one cusp.

-When the decay from a cavity is extensive, a dental crown may be required to repair the damage and protect your tooth.
+When the decay from a cavity is extensive, a dental crown can be an option to repair the damage and protect your tooth.
 Dr. LeSueur and Dr. Dodaro will remove the decayed portion of your tooth and then cover it with a dental crown.

-If your dental cavity goes untreated for long enough and the nerve or pulp of the tooth dies, a root canal will be required to save the tooth.
+If you do not treat your cavity for a long period of time, the nerve or pulp of the tooth dies.
+If this happens then the next treatment option will be a root canal to save the tooth.
 Our Mesa dentists will clean the center of the tooth and the root and remove any decay and the dead pulp tissue that is present.
 Your tooth’s root will then be filled with a sealing material and a dental crown will be placed on top for protection.